teeman60/Rails_project/README.md

 - Users should be authenticated upon subsequent login attempts

-- Users should be able to select restaurants and food types they like (checkboxes) when creating their page
+- Users should be able to select restaurants they like (checkboxes) when creating their page

-- Users should be able to leave a review about a restaurant
+- Users should be able to leave a comment about a restaurant

 - Users should be able to leave a rating